Link2004tw/quantum-energy-contracts/docs/SETUP.md

 ## Conclusion

 This setup guide provides a complete environment for developing, testing, and deploying the `EnergyContract` smart contract using Hardhat with `@nomicfoundation/hardhat-toolbox` and Remix Solidity IDE with AI-powered security features.
-It includes instructions for configuring VS Code and Remix, installing dependencies, setting up a local Hardhat blockchain, running unit, integration, and security tests, and deploying to Sepolia.
-The test suites cover core functionality, security, and edge cases, with helper functions to streamline test writing.
-Remix's AI and static analysis tools complement Hardhat tests for enhanced security.
+It includes instructions for configuring VS Code and Remix, installing dependencies, setting up a local Hardhat blockchain, running unit, integration, and security tests, and deploying to local and testnet environments.
+The professional QA process ensures robustness by addressing critical functions, potential attacks, price feed reliability, network congestion, and payment handling.
 Troubleshooting tips address common issues to minimize downtime.